iFundamental/chibicode.com/_posts/2014-08-09-jekyll-confusing-parts-non-programmers.md

 ---

-1. Ghost's founder had used "even more complicated [than Wordpress]" to describe Jekyll in his [Kickstarter video](https://www.kickstarter.com/projects/johnonolan/ghost-just-a-blogging-platform).
+1. Ghost's founder had used the phrase "even more complicated [than Wordpress]" to describe Jekyll in his [Kickstarter video](https://www.kickstarter.com/projects/johnonolan/ghost-just-a-blogging-platform).